 - High rate of developer self-service and thus a reduction in repetitive requests to operations teams.

-- Lower change failure rate and a significant drop in security incidences.
+- Lower change failure rate and a significant drop in security incidents.

 How developers interface

 We’re big believers that the interaction method and the interface between developers and their platforms should primarily be code-based.
 To drive adoption, it simply makes sense to meet developers “where they are”.
 We also believe developers don’t want to learn the “quirky YAML format” your organization has come up with and instead want to use reusable industry standards.
 This is why we developed Score, which has since been adopted by hundreds of teams.